TykTechnologies/tyk-pump/README.md

 ```
 The fields api_ids, org_ids and response_codes works as allow list (APIs and orgs where we want to send the analytics records) and the fields skip_api_ids, skip_org_ids and skip_response_codes works as block list.

-The priority is always blacklisted configurations over whitelisted.
+The priority is always block list configurations over allow list.

 An example of configuration would be:
 ```json